eranr/spark-storlets/README.md

 - prefix.
 Optional.
 If the path points a container, all objects having the specified prefix will be processed If the path points to a single object, the prefix must not be specified.

-- delimiter.
-Optional.
-Default is ","

-- quote.
-Optional.
-Default is "\"

-- escape.
-Optional.
-Defaulr is "/"

-- comment.
-Optional.
-Defaulr is "#"

-1. "org.apache.storlets.spark.csv" is the package incuding the Storlets CSV relation that implements the "filteredScan" and "pruneFilteredScan" Data sources APIs
-2. The path key is a Swift path of the form container/object.
-Currently, we support a single object.

-## TODOs:
-There are lots of things to do.
-Here are the topmost I can think of at this point

-1. Add multi object support using an RDD over the container
-2. Add an additional RDD featuring a storlet that extracs data from binary data